Germany's Merck to buy hi-tech materials firm AZ for $2.6 billion

 The electronics industry uses specialty chemicals to produce chips, displays and other components.
 Many of the products are high-margin, but demand is closely tied to production cycles in manufacturing centers like Taiwan.

-Zachert said the deal would also give Merck new customers, such as semiconductor maker SK Hynix Inc (000660.KS).
+Zachert said the deal would also give Merck new customers, such as semiconductor maker SK Hynix Inc.

 Optronics made up 32 percents of AZ's $363.7 million revenue in the six months to end-June.
 Supplies of chemicals to the chip-making industry accounted for the rest.